Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 \subsubsection{Iterating over the control qubits}

 We want to apply a $cU_\varphi^{2^{n-1}}$ operation between the $n$'th output qubit and the ancilla qubit, for each of the $N$ output qubits.
-(Note that the qubits are stored in reverse order on the quantum track, so the 1st output qubit is stored in the $N+1$'th cell of the quantum track and the $N$'th output qubit is stored in the 2nd cell.)
+(Note that the output qubits are stored in reverse order on the quantum track starting from the 2nd cell, so the 1st output qubit is stored in the $N+1$'th cell of the quantum track and the $N$'th output qubit is stored in the 2nd cell; recall that the 1st cell holds the target qubit.)
 As we will need to use a second looping machine to iterate over the qubits, we refer to the looping track for the $cU^k$ machine as the ``$cU$ looping track'', and the track for the second looping machine used here as the ``outer looping track''.

 We will need a reversible TM which, on suitable mark and $cU$ looping track configurations (cf.\ \cref{cU_machine}), moves the $c$ marker on the mark track one cell to the left, and doubles the value $k$ written on the $cU$ looping track.
 It is convenient (though slightly less efficient) to divide the implementation into two parts, dovetailed together: $\TM{Step}_c$ which shifts the $c$ marker one cell to the left, and $\TM{Dbl}$ which doubles the value on the $cU$ looping track.
-The following well-formed, normal form, partial transition function implements the reversible TM $\TM{Step}_c$ (which only acts on the mark track):